 UPLIFT

-Utilizing Progressive Lending Investments to Finance Transformation
+Utilizing Progressive Lending Investments to Finance Transformation (UPLIFT)

-What is the Appraisal Gap?
+What is the appraisal gap?

-The Appraisal Gap is the difference between:
+The appraisal gap is the difference between:

 - The total eligible cost to develop a property, and